List of snooker ranking tournaments

 This is a chronological list of snooker ranking tournaments.
 Ranking tournaments are those that are used for the official system of ranking professional snooker players which is used to determine automatic qualification and seeding for tournaments on the World Snooker Tour.

 History

 The first rankings were produced after the 1976 World Snooker Championship and were based on performances in the 1974, 1975 and 1976 World Championships.
-Because of this system, the 1974 World Snooker Championship is now regarded as being the first ranking tournament.
+This has led to the 1974 World Snooker Championship being regarded as the first ranking tournament.

-The same system was used for a number of years but the rankings for the 1983/84 season included performances in two additional tournaments during the 1982/83 season.
+The same rudimentary system was used for a number of years, but the rankings for the 1983–84 season included performances in two additional tournaments during the 1982–83 season.
+The UK Championship became a ranking tournament in 1984, contributing points to the following season's rankings for the first time.

-In 1992/93 and from the 2010/11 to the 2015/16 season there were a number of tournaments which contributed to the world rankings but at a lower rate than standard ranking tournaments.
-These tournaments are referred to as "minor-ranking tournaments".
-All the minor-ranking tournaments from 2010 to 2016 were part of the Players Tour Championship.
+In the 1992–93 season, and from 2010–11 to 2015–16, a number of events were classified as "minor-ranking tournaments".
+These contributed to the world rankings but to a lesser degree than the standard ranking tournaments.
+From 2010 to 2016, the minor-ranking events were all part of the Players Tour Championship.
 These events are not included in the list below.